 - Make adjustments as needed.
 This may include tightening your stomach muscles or relaxing your shoulders.

 Visit your doctor, consider getting a massage, or seeing a chiropractor or physiotherapist.
-Student Health has doctors, nurses, a massage therapist, a physiotherapist and a chiropractor available for appointments.
+Student Wellness Centre has doctors, nurses, a massage therapist, a physiotherapist, and a chiropractor available for appointments.

 - Weight loss

 - Constant back pain that does not ease during rest

 - Pain down the legs or below the knees

 - Recent trauma or injury to the back